INSPIRE Lab Imaging- and Neuro-computations for Precision Informatics Research

 feature image

-We develop novel analytical methods to investigate spontaneous fluctuations in blood oxygen level-dependent (BOLD) signals measured by fMRI.
+We develop novel analytical methods leveraging statistical and machine learning techniques to explore the spatiotemporal dynamics of the brain using multimodal neuroimaging data from both rodents and humans.
 Using rodent models, we study the neuronal processes behind these fluctuations and translate our findings to human studies, focusing on similarities and differences in brain function and anatomy.
 Additionally, we explore how these dynamic processes respond to various cognitive tasks in humans.

 Assessing Functional Brain Dynamics in Neurological Disorders